Uoriou/Automated-Health-Clinic-Management/README.md

 digital one.
 They need a system where patients can register with their details (name, address, medical history) and receive a unique patient ID.
 Once registered, patients should be able to book appointments using their patient ID.
-Therefore we created a simple program designed to streamline patient care and clinic management through automation.
+Therefore we created a simple program in C++, designed to streamline patient care and clinic management through automation.
 Features include, a registration process, managing patients info, a prescription assignment and payment process.